-When we buy on emotion, emotion, emotion.
+When in reality, we buy based on emotion, emotion, emotion.

-Doesn’t matter if you sell a yacht, a pair of eyeglasses, an engagement ring, a pair of shoes, or a beautiful vase.
+It doesn’t matter if you sell a yacht, a pair of eyeglasses, an engagement ring, a pair of shoes, or a beautiful vase.
 Luxury shoppers are shopping for how they will look better, more prestigious, young, attractive, sexy, etc.

 How to get emotion into your selling presentation?
 Use a story.